snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 #### Our Return Policy

 We handle returns on a case-by-case basis with the ultimate goal of making our customers happy.
 We stand behind our goods and services, and want customers to be satisfied with them.
 We'll always do our best to take care of customers—our philosophy is to deal with them fairly and reasonably.
 We have long believed that when we treat our customers fairly, they in turn are fair with us.
 We apply refunds to the tender with which returned items were purchased.
-If we choose to provide a refund and no record of sale is available, we'll ask for personal identification and a refund will be provided at the current price on a Nordstrom Gift Card.
+If we choose to provide a refund and no recordofsales available, we'll ask for personal identification and a refund will be provided at the current price on a Nordstrom Gift Card.

 We do not accept returns of Nordstrom, Nordstrom.com or Nordstrom.ca merchandise at Nordstrom Rack locations.
 Boutique returns must be processed at the store in which they were purchased.